chairs··Updated December 18, 2026

 The adjustment checklist

-When you sit down in a new chair, confirm these five things before you decide it fits:
+When you sit down in a new chair, confirm these five things before you decide it fits.
+For the full ergonomic framework including monitor height and desk height, see our home office ergonomics guide.

 AdjustmentTarget